$1.8 Million Judgment Awarded to Carbon Monoxide Victim

 Upon inspection, it was discovered that the ventilation pipe for the furnace was broken, venting exhaust fumes directly into the basement.
 Evidence presented in the case suggested that a farm animal that the homeowner knew had previously entered the home caused damage to the ventilation pipe.

-Allens lawyer, Rich Kalkhoff, said Allen suffered permanent brain damage as a result of the incident.
+Allens' personal injury lawyer, Rich Kalkhoff, said Allen suffered permanent brain damage as a result of the incident.
 Complications from the carbon monoxide poisoning caused Allen to suffer a stroke and a heart attack.